EndeavoringOrb/EndeavoringOrb.github.io/_pages/SCAI.md

 ---
 layout: archive
-title: "SCAI"
+title: "Screenshot AI (SCAi)"
 permalink: /scai/
 author_profile: true
 ---

 Overview
 ======
-SCAI (Screenshot AI) is a project that seeks to build neural networks to play complex games based solely off the pixel values of the screen.
+Screenshot AI (SCAi) is a project that seeks to build neural networks to play complex games based solely off the pixel values of the screen.
 Concepts Used:
 - Image Recognition
 - Autoencoder
 - Reinforcement Learning

-How SCAI Works
+How SCAi Works
 -----
 Right now I am working with the game Overwatch 2, once the model is functional to a satisfactory degree the plan is to extend to other games.
 The core of the program is using reinforcement learning to train the model.
 Below is a diagram outlining the process of training the model.
-{% include SCAI_diagram.html %}
+{% include SCAi_diagram.html %}

 General Info About Game
 -----